luickk/web_airdrop/README.md

 # Web Airdrop

-An extension for ros_airdrop that uses roslibjs for managing settings & missions.
+An extension for [ros_airdrop](https://github.com/MrGrimod/ros_airdrop) that uses [roslibjs](http://wiki.ros.org/roslibjs), to communicate with the RosCore running on the drone.
+Via the Web Interface you can manage or monitor settings, flight states and start missions.

 ### Installation